Dropbox: Folder Settings and Permissions

 Only the individuals you invite to the subfolder will have access to it.

-2. Click Share with everyone in the gray box.
+2. Click Share folder in the top right.

 Team Folders